aaholmes/elections/README.md

 ## Usage

 1. Hover over on any state to bring up the probability adjuster
-2. Use the slider to set Democratic win probability for that state
+2. Use the slider to set win probability for that state
 3. Watch the distribution chart update in real-time

 ## Future Enhancements